 Originally from Scotland, Duncan McFarlane left the farm Wortelgat, which Mosaic is part of, to one of his two daughters, Agnes McFarlane Stroud.
 She then left it to her daughter Henrietta who married Jack Poole.
 Henrietta’s sister, Millie, married Jack’s brother, Campbell Poole, who was also a large part of the area’s history.

-Henrietta and Jack choose a prime spot on the lagoon with beautiful mountain views to build the huge three-story home and established a successful dairy farm.
+Henrietta and Jack chose a prime spot on the lagoon with beautiful mountain views to build the huge three-story home and established a successful dairy farm.
 The keystone above the entry is dated 1892.
 It was built entirely of solid limestone blocks quarried on the farm and hauled by ox-wagon and took three years to construct.
 Her mother, Agnes McFarlane Stroud, moved in with Henrietta and Jack after her husband, James Stroud, died.

 The house is famous for the “moat” around it, which was formed originally by a large retaining wall along two sides, creating a light well and space around the foundation and cellar.
 An incline at one end of the “moat” would have provided access for a dairy wagon carrying milk to be rolled down to the cellar ports and cheese to be rolled out.
 One of the stone blocks of the retaining wall still bears the engraved initials “CP” for Jack’s brother, Campbell Poole.